perennialAutodidact/django_guides/django_heroku.md

     $ touch Procfile

-Add the following command to start your project on the Gunicorn server on Heroku.
+Add the command `web: gunicorn <PROJECT_NAME>.wsgi` to your `Procfile`:

     $ echo 'web: gunicorn <PROJECT_NAME>.wsgi' >> Procfile

+This will start your project on the Gunicorn server on Heroku.

 <!-- ## django-heroku

 The `django-heroku` package automatically configures your Django application to work on Heroku.